 Walker, M., 2005.
 Study of the impact of abuse on children, adult survivors and practioners, and the implications for service delivery and therapeutic interventions.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: